ikovic/seekandhit-fe-demo/README.md

 Fork this repo and install the dependencies using `npm i`.
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app), so all the available documentation applies to this project too.
 Base scripts are:

 - `npm start` - start the dev server
-- `npm build` - build the production version of the app
+- `npm run build` - build the production version of the app
-- `test` - run the tests in interactive mode
+- `npm test` - run the tests in interactive mode